Reykjavik cooking class - Culinary Arts

 Groups of 6 or more can book a private day class on any day.

-Evening classes are available any day at 5:00 pm or later for private groups of 5 people or more.
+Evening classes at 5:00 pm or later are also available for private groups of 5 people or more.
 Please contact for prices.

 Discount available for large groups